hafenkran/duckdb-bigquery/README.md

 ### Authentication Option 3: Using DuckDB Secrets (experimental)

-As a third option, you can authenticate using [DuckDB Secrets](https://duckdb.org/docs/configuration/secrets_manager.html), which provide a secure way to manage credentials within your DuckDB session.
+As a third option, you can authenticate using [DuckDB Secrets](https://duckdb.org/docs/configuration/secrets_manager.html), which provide a way to manage credentials within your DuckDB session.
 First, create a secret with one of the three supported authentication parameters.
 The `SCOPE` parameter specifies which BigQuery project the secret applies to using the format `bq://project_id`.

 > **Note**: DuckDB Secrets are particularly useful for multi-tenant scenarios, where you need to authenticate with different credentials for different BigQuery projects within the same DuckDB session.
 Simply create multiple secrets with different `SCOPE` parameters, and each will be automatically applied to its respective project.